nats-io/java-nats-examples/file-transfer-manual/README.md

 - conn: The connection to JetStream
 - partSize: The size of each part.
 The example code is set to 8192 bytes.
-- f: The input File object.
+- f: The dataFile File object.
 - description: A description of the file.
 - contentType: The mime type of the file.
 See `Constants.java` for examples.
 - gzip: boolean whether to compress the contents.
 Works great for text, not so good for binary.